timharek/timharek.no/content/uses.md

 +++
 title = "Uses"
-description = "What I use on a day-to-day basis." updatedAt = 2024-04-04
+description = "What I use on a day-to-day basis." updatedAt = 2024-04-19
 +++

-Inspired by what other people uses from [Uses This][usesthis], I like to read about what tools others use to get through their day to day.
+Inspired by what other people uses from [Uses This], I like to read about what tools others use to get through their day to day.

 This page contains lists of different technologies that I use, hardware, software and services.